saiteja-madha/discord-js-bot/docs/bot/welcome.md

+{% hint style="info" %}
->Ti<br>Join our support server to stay up to date on the latest announcements and to get help with Mochi!
+Join our [support server](https://discord.gg/uMgS9evnmv) to stay up to date on the latest announcements and to get help with Mochi!
+{% endhint %}

 This is the documentation for Mochi (that's me~!), as a Discord Bot.
-A live version of her can be found in our Discord Server.
-Here you will find instructions for setting up a local version of Mochi, contributing to her development, adding her to your Discord server, and using her commands.
+A live version of her can be found in our [Discord Server](https://discord.gg/uMgS9evnmv).
+Here you will find instructions for setting up a local version of Mochi, contributing to her development, adding her to your [Discord server](https://discord.gg/uMgS9evnmv), and using her commands.

 As Mochi is always considered a work in progress, these documents will be updated alongside new versions.
 Should there be a discrepancy between the two, feel free to let us know with an issue request on [GitHub](https://github.com/vixshan/mochi)!